 You will likely need to wear a compression garment for a few weeks to provide support, minimize swelling, and help the skin conform to the new contours of the body.
 You may also be prescribed medication to manage your pain for the first few days and as needed as you heal.
 It is a good idea to allow yourself several days to recover before resuming your daily activities.

-Be sure to follow your surgeon’s recovery plan, including sitting and sleeping position restrictions, in order to avoid complications and allow your body time to heal.
-This
+Be sure to follow your surgeon’s recovery plan, including sitting and sleeping position restrictions, to avoid complications and allow your body time to heal.

 Fat Transfer Results